Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Application to the Attained Level of Education

-\item Subgroup C -- other auxiliary data: $p_{ik} = \mathbb{P}(Y_{ik} = 1 | \bm{x}_i)$, with the set of $\bm{x}$ given by $X_1 : \texttt{age}$, $X_2 : \texttt{gender}$, $X_3 : \texttt{citizenship}$, $X_5 : \texttt{province}$, and two alternative covariates on education specific to units belonging to two the following populations: $C_1$, given by those who changed their residence within Italy after 2014 ($X_6 : \texttt{education of movers}$) and $C_2$, those not surveyed by the 2011 Italian Census, but later captured by post-Census operations ($X_7: \texttt{post-census education}$). \end{itemize} In each of the subgroups, a number of $K = 8$ education categories are considered: Illiterate, Literate but no formal educational attainment, Primary education, Lower secondary education, Upper secondary education, Bachelor's degree or equivalent level, Master’s degree or equivalent level, PhD level.
-For details on the integration, model choice, and imputation procedure, we refer to \cite{di2019imputation}.
+Unobserved unit-level education data at time $t = 2019$ (those not included in the sample) are imputed using a model-based approach, with the use of different conditional models varying in their covariate set according to the subgroup.
+For expositional simplicity and without loss of generality, we restrict the analysis to Subgroup B, which covers most of the register units ($73\%$).
+Here, the conditional probabilities $p_{ik} = \mathbb{P}(Y_{ik} = 1 | \bm{x}_i)$ depend on a set of covariates $\bm{x}$ given by $X_1 : \texttt{age class}$, $X_2 : \texttt{gender}$, $X_3 : \texttt{Italian citizenship}$, $X_4 : \texttt{attained education in}\ 2011$, and $X_5 : \texttt{province}$.
+A number of $K = 8$ education categories are considered: {\tt 1 Illiterate}, {\tt 2 Literate but no formal educational attainment}, {\tt 3 Primary education}, {\tt 4 Lower secondary education}, {\tt 5 Upper secondary education}, {\tt 6 Bachelor's degree or equivalent level}, {\tt 7 Master’s degree or equivalent level}, {\tt 8 PhD level}.
+For further details on the model choice and imputation procedure we refer to \cite{di2019imputation}.

-For data confidentiality, the specific application illustrated in this section is based on a random subset of the entire Base Register of Individuals, accounting for $\approx 10\%$ of the register units.
-Furthermore, for expositional simplicity, we restrict the analysis to the Italian region of Emilia Romagna and to Subgroup B, which covers most of the register units ($73\%$).
-This leads to a final size of $N = 296,565$ (sub-)register units with 2011 Census information available on the attained level of education in 2011.
-Among these, a total of $n = 14,860$ units ($5\%$ of the total sub-register population) have been surveyed within the annual sample survey program for the reference year $t=2019$.
-The data are made publicly available.
-Details on the population covariates (available for all sub-register units) is reported in Table~\ref{tab: covariates}, while a summary of the outcome of interest (available only for the sample units) is depicted in Figure~\ref{fig: edu_counts} (right side).
+For data confidentiality, the specific application illustrated here is based on a random subset of the entire Base Register of Individuals, accounting for $\approx 10\%$ of the register units, and to the Italian region of Emilia Romagna.
+Therefore, this empirical application is to be regarded as an illustrative case study rather than a comprehensive national analysis.
+Nonetheless, the proposed methodology is not limited to this specific setting and extends directly to other regions, subgroups, domains, and broader national-level applications within integrated statistical registers.
+Overall, a subset of $N = 296,565$ register units has been considered in this analysis; data are made publicly available in a link on our Github repository: \url{https://github.com/nina-DL/GMSE/}.
+Among these, a total of $n = 14,860$ units ($5\%$ of the total) have been surveyed within the annual sample survey program for the reference year $t=2019$.
+Descriptive summaries on both covariates (available for all register units) and the outcome of interest (available only for the sample units) are reported in Table~\ref{tab: covariates} and in Figure~\ref{fig: edu_counts} (right panel).
+Figure~\ref{fig: edu_counts} (left panel) provides the register estimated totals, after mass-imputation.